I Used Dating Apps To Combat Loneliness At Uni (Surprise! It Didn't Work)

 Monzo warned me of the money I’d spent seeing men I didn’t like, while my screen time alerted me to hours spent on Hinge.
 I wouldn’t tell my friends of my dates anymore; no profile screenshots or "text me when you’re home!"
 There was no point in even learning these men’s names.

-A realisation hit: maybe Hinge wasn’t "designed to be deleted" as its mission statement suggested but rather to damage users' self-esteem and fuel a dating app dependency.
+A realization hit: maybe Hinge wasn’t "designed to be deleted" as its mission statement suggested but rather to damage users' self-esteem and fuel a dating app dependency.

 The final straw came when I turned up to a man’s flat and within five minutes of meeting him, he’d whipped out a paddle and handcuffs.
 It was shocking enough for me to run out of his flat and into McDonald’s, forgetting my lifelong vegetarianism in a desperate attempt to replenish my serotonin levels.